pratheekrebala/jupyterhub-authenticator/README.md

-# Q-CTRL JWT Token Authenticator for JupyterHub
+# Q-CTRL JupyterHub Authenticator

-Authenticate to Jupyterhub using a query parameter for the JSONWebToken, or by an authenticating proxy that can set the Authorization header with the content of a JSON Web Token.
+Authenticate to JupyterHub using a query parameter for the JSONWebToken, or by an authenticating proxy that can set the Authorization header with the content of a JSON Web Token.

 Originally forked from [mogthesprog/jwtauthenticator](https://github.com/mogthesprog/jwtauthenticator) with the following modifications thus far: